Darjeeling Region

 For years Tista has been worshipped as a natural deity by the thousands of inhabitants, who grow and prosper with it.
 For many people of Sikkim and North Bengal Tista is the livelihood as it provides fertile lands to grow crops, as it provides the base for Rafting, the popular adventure sports in the region, and also river camping.
 All seems to be changed suddenly with attempts of taming the river by building of a series of dams on Tista for the sake of generating Power.

-Darjeeling is a home to the people of a different culture, language, custom and cast.
-When British first arrived here for the during 1840 Darjeeling was completely forested and virtually uninhabited.
+The district is a home to the people of different culture, language, custom and cast.
+When British first arrived here in 1840, Darjeeling was completely forested and virtually uninhabited.
 There was a sizeable number of Lepcha and Gurkha people and some Bhutias during that time.
-By 1857 Darjeling had a population of 10,000 people.
-The population increased after 1870s with the immigration of Nepali and followed by Tibetian refugee in 1957.
+By 1857 Darjeeling had a population of 10,000 people.
+The population increased after 1870s with the immigration of Nepal followed by Tibetian refugee in 1957.

-Because of fast development in Darjeeling, people from neighboring countries like Tibet, Nepal, Bhutan and even from Sikkim girl with the childand West Bengal plains started to settle here.
+Because of fast development in Darjeeling, people from neighbouring countries like Tibet, Nepal, Bhutan and even from Sikkim girl with the childand West Bengal plains started to settle here.
 The most important community in Darjeeling is Nepalese, which holds the largest population.
-Apart from them the Lepchas, Bhutias, Shepras, Newars are important communities having their won language, dress, food and culture.
+Apart from them the Lepchas, Bhutias, Sherpa, Newars are important communities having their won language, dress, food and culture.

-Most of the people of Darjeeling are follower of Buddhism, which is also known as Lamasim.The Gompa or the monastery is the pivot of the community life of both the Lepchas and Bhutias.
-However, Hinduism is also practiced by a large number of the Nepalese people.
+Most of the people of Darjeeling are follower of Buddhism, which is also known as Lamaism.The Gompa or the monastery is the pivot of the community life of both the Lepchas and Bhutias.
+However, Hinduism is also practised by a large number of the Nepalese people.

-The tea gardens of Darjeeling are situated at an altitude of 6500 ft to 7000 ft above the sea level.
-The credit for the fame and fortune of Darjeeling Tea goes to these gardens.
-About 42000 to 49000 acres are utilized for the production of the tea in the area.
+The credit for the fame and fortune of Darjeeling Tea goes to these gardens that are spread mostly in Darjeeling and Kurseong sub-division.
+About 42000 to 49000 acres are utilised for the production of the tea in the area.

 traditional tea plucking